k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 There are several types of parameters:

-- **Combo** — parameters with a limited number of values.
-The Task window displays a drop-down list of the parameters' values; select one of them.
+- **Combo** — parameters that offer a limited set of possible values.
+The Task window displays a drop-down list of values for each parameter; select one of them.

   Click for more information about [setting a parameter as a combo parameter](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameters-implementation-guidelines).

-- **Number** — the TDM Portal displays the minimum and maximum values of this parameter.
-If the populated values exceed a parameter's range, an error message is displayed.
+- **Number** — the TDM Portal displays the minimum and maximum values (i.e., the range) of the parameter.
+If the populated values exceed this range, an error message is displayed.

 - **Date** — populate the value using the following format: **YYYY-MM-DD**.